rahulbaweja7/rahulbaweja7/README.md

-# Hi 👋 I'm Rahul!
+# Hi 👋 I'm Rahul!<br/>

-### 💫 About Me:
+## 💫 About Me:
-I am a third year computer science student at Arizona State University, passionate about exploring the realms of coding, machine learning and builidng new application.
+I am a third year computer science student at Arizona State University, passionate about exploring the realms of coding, machine learning and builidng new application.<br/>

 # 💻 Tech Stack: